2017-18 Participation Fees Policy

 Participation fees for the 2017-18 school year remain at last year's levels.
 The high school fees will be $100 per sport and the middle school fees will be $75 per sport with the 4th sport still at no cost.
 There is now also a rate for free and reduced lunch students at both schools.
 The rate at the high school is $90 and at the middle school it is $65.
 The family cap has been reduced to $400 per year and includes students from grades 7-12.

 We know these are difficult times for many and do not want to eliminate students from our sports because of financial need.
 Please feel free to contact the coach of your sport or Athletic Director Pat Collins or Jay Mulder if you would like to discuss the possibilities of financial aid.
 These arrangements need to be made before the Admission Ticket will be issued.

 The ADMISSION TICKET continues to be a huge success and will be continued this upcoming school year.
 Students must obtain an ADMISSION TICKET from their building office PRIOR to the beginning of tryouts.
 The 3 main parts of the TICKET include an eligibility check, valid physical form and the collection of player fees.
 A valid physical is one that is dated after April 15.
 Player fees are due at the time of picking up the TICKET.
-Our office will be open August 3, 4, and 7 from 8am-3pm and the ADMISSION TICKET will be available at this time.
-Please feel free to contact your building Athletic Director if you have any questions.
+Our office will be open for ADMISSION TICKETS 10/23 thru 11/3 during lunchtime.
+Please feel free to contact your the Athletic Secretary if you have any questions.